 Finding: Complies as Proposed.
-This proposal allows slightly higher congestion levels at the intersections of HWY 213 and Beavercreek and Redland Roads, which will not have a significant impact on noise levels.
+This proposal allows slightly higher congestion levels at the intersection of HWY 213 and Beavercreek, which will not have a significant impact on noise levels.

 Goal 6.5: Solid Waste - Reduce solid waste and promote recycling.